2004 UK Open: 5th Round - Last 16, best of 15 legs

-Dennis Priestley continued at the UK Open with a return to impressive form really first shown at the World Championships at the turn of the year.
-He went into a 4-0 lead against a lacklustre John Part and Part then picked up his game to make it 4-4.
-Part took out a 156 checkout to go ahead 5-4 and then Priestley brought the game back level to 6-6.
-Priestley then set himself up for a possible 9 darter with six perfect darts, but though that wasn't to be he did take the lead 7-6.
-Then it went to 7-7 after Priestley missed a dart for the match and Part won the deciding leg to win 8-7.
-Part through but great to see Priestley back and hitting six maxima during the match.
+Dennis Priestley got an advantage of 4-0 over John Part in the UK Open match, after which John scored four successive legs to tie the game at 4-4.
+John Part went ahead 5-4 when he made a checkout of 156, but Priestley tied the match at 6-6.
+In the next leg, Dennis Priestley started by scoring six perfect shots on his first throw, with the aim of completing a nine-dart leg, but he eventually won that leg to take a 7-6 lead.
+When Priestley failed to score his match shot, Part drew the game 7-7 and won the leg to win 8-7.

 Andy Jenkins raced off to a 5-0 lead against Colin Monk with an average of over 103.0 but the latter pulled it back to 7-6.
 Jenkins took the next leg to win 8-6.
 Alan Warriner also went into the quarter finals beating Alan Caves 8-3.

 Denis Ovens and Roland Scholten was neck and neck all the way until Scholten pulled clear at the end for an 8-6 win.
 John MaGowan went 6-1 up against Kevin Painter and appeared to have the game won but Painter clawed 7 legs on the trot to win 8-6.
 Colin Lloyd raced to a 6-2 lead against Ronnie Baxter but the latter pulled the game back to 7-7.
 Lloyd then won the decider for his place in the quarter finals.

 Wayne Mardle went into a 4-2 lead against Phil Taylor but "The Power" brought it back to 4-4.
 At 5-5 Taylor took out a 155 checkout to lead 6-5.
 The match was neck and neck again going to 7-7.
 Both players had darts for the match but it was Taylor who hit the double 5 to win.
 Apparently no love lost between them at the start of the match Phil Taylor seemed to begrudgingly shake Mardle's hand.
 Apparently at the world championships Wayne Mardle was annoyed that Phil Taylor had brought in a pop star friend to their post match interview.
 After this game Mardle said, "I'm throwing down the gauntlet - I'm going to beat him."
 Throughout their post-match interview the players were turned away from each other, Taylor almost with his back to Mardle.